cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

 # Footnotes

-[^1]: For more on these topics, see [my living review of software debloating papers](./software-debloating-papers), or consult [my list of software debloating tools](./software-debloating-tools).
+[^1]: For more on these topics, see [his living review of software debloating papers](./software-debloating-papers), or consult [his list of software debloating tools](./software-debloating-tools).
-[^4]: My PhD was generously funded by the [Wallenberg Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org), funded by Knut and Alice Wallenberg Foundation.
+[^4]: César's PhD was generously funded by the [Wallenberg Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org), funded by Knut and Alice Wallenberg Foundation.